zrmaker/Autoliv_77GHz_MMR/README.md

 snr: 6.21557760239              # signal-to-noise ratio of the target
 flags: 1                        # flag: 0 - short range radar; 1 - mid range radar; 2 - moving target indication
 ```

+The SNR plot can be seen below:

+![alt text][img]

+The accurate max range is about 60 meters and the FOV is about 80°.

 The filtering algorithm is implemented separately in another repo [radar-tool](https://github.com/TuSimple/radar-tool).